Women's Clothing Manufacturers in Vietnam: How to Source the Right Garment Factory

 Always order samples before committing to bulk production.
 A development sample (proto or fit sample) tests the factory's pattern-making and construction quality.
 A pre-production sample (PP sample) confirms final materials, trims, and colorways before bulk cutting begins.

 If samples meet your standards, place a smaller initial order rather than committing to full-scale production immediately.
-A trial order reveals how the factory performs on consistency, packaging, lead-time accuracy, and communication under real production conditions.
+A trial order reveals how the factory performs in terms of consistency, packaging, lead-time accuracy, and communication under real production conditions.
 This step catches issues that sampling alone cannot surface.

 Realistic Lead Times and Costs

-Lead times.
-For a standard women's knit order (FOB basis), expect roughly 4 to 6 weeks for sampling, 30 to 45 days for fabric sourcing, and 30 to 45 days for production.
+For a standard women's knit order on an FOB basis, expect roughly 4 to 6 weeks for sampling, 30 to 45 days for fabric sourcing, and 30 to 45 days for production.
 The total door-to-door timeline from order confirmation to delivery is typically 90 to 120 days.
 Complex styles, custom fabrics, or special finishes add time.

 EU buyers benefit from the EU-Vietnam Free Trade Agreement (EVFTA), which has progressively eliminated tariffs on Vietnamese garments.
-By 2027, most apparel categories will enter the EU duty-free, provided they meet rules-of-origin requirements (generally fabric-forward).
+Most apparel categories now enter the EU at reduced or zero duty, provided they meet the rules of origin requirements (generally fabric-forward).

 UK, South Korean, and ASEAN buyers also benefit from various bilateral and regional agreements that provide tariff advantages on Vietnamese apparel exports.

-Regardless of the destination market, confirm current duty rates and rules of origin requirements before finalizing your landed cost calculations.
-Tariffs and trade policies can shift quickly.
+Regardless of your destination market, confirm current duty rates and rules of origin requirements before finalizing cost estimates.
+Tariffs and trade policies can shift quickly, and what applies today may change within weeks.

 Source Women's Clothing with Cosmo Sourcing

-We have helped over 4,000 clients source more than 10,000 products from Vietnam since 2012.
+We have helped thousands of clients source more than 10,000 products from Vietnam since 2012.
 Women's clothing is one of our most active categories.
 Our sourcing team in Ho Chi Minh City handles factory identification and vetting, price negotiation, sample coordination, production monitoring, pre-shipment quality inspections, and logistics support.

 If you are sourcing women's clothing from Vietnam and want a partner with local presence and real production experience, reach out to us.